Localhost dev server

 For netlify users in particular there is the netlify dev server

-It has many features including draft deployments and ssh tunnel configuration for private preview.
+It has many features including draft deployments and SSH tunnel configuration for private preview.

 One person.
 Develop and test on your own device.